TRAK is a general purpose and pragmatic enterprise architecture framework which has its roots in the UK MoD's MODAF 1.2.

 - rules to help ensure that your model remains consistent

-Release of the TRAK Viewpoints are under the control of the TRAK Steering Group, chaired by the UK Department of Transport.
+Release of the TRAK Viewpoints are under the control of the TRAK Steering Group,

 The TRAK Enterprise Architecture Framework document is a specification.